Darwin is not only the gateway to your journey into the wild rugged Top End of Australia, it’s an adventure all on its own.

 As I already mentioned the restaurants and pubs along Mitchell Street are always buzzing.
 There is a good mix of takeaway, pub and casual dining options so all you need to do is take a stroll along the street until you’ll find something that sparks your interest.

-If you are after something a little more fancy then I would suggest you head to Stokes Hill Wharf and Waterfront Precinct where you’ll find some really nice, but often pricey restaurants.
+If you are after something a little more fancy, then I would suggest you head to Stokes Hill Wharf and Waterfront Precinct where you’ll find some really nice, but often pricey restaurants.

 If you’d like to get some more information to help in planning your trip to and around Australia… I’ve got a whole series of blog posts with all sorts of tips and advice to you.